Muslim ibn Aqil: Failed revolt and execution

 With the arrival of Ibn Ziyad, Muslim relocated to the house of Hani ibn Urwa, a Muradite elder.
 There he is said to have missed an opportunity to kill Ibn Ziyad when the latter came to visit Hani, who was ill or feigning illness, or visit the Basran Sharik ibn al-A'war al-Harithi, who was ostensibly a guest of Hani but was actually there to support Muslim.
 According to various sources, Muslim abandoned the plot to kill Ibn Ziyad because his nerves failed or because Hani (or his wife) was against the plot or because he recalled a prophetic tradition that prohibits treachery (in this case against a guest who had been given an assurance of safety).
 Soon afterward Ibn Ziyad found the hideout of Muslim through an informant, possibly named Ma'qil, who infiltrated the inner circle of Muslim by pretending to be a supporter and donating to his cause.
 Ibn Ziyad then summoned Hani, forced him to admit sheltering Muslim, and then badly beat him when he refused to surrender his guest.
 Hani either died on the spot or was imprisoned.

 Muslim now came out in open revolt, probably after learning about the arrest of Hani.
-He surrounded the governor's palace with some 4,000 men, the date of which is variously given as 3, 8, 9, 10 September 680 (2, 7, 8, 9 Dhu al-Hijja 60).
+He surrounded the governor's palace with some 4,000 men, the date of which is variously given as 3, 8, 9 or 10 September 680 (2, 7, 8 or 9 Dhu al-Hijja 60).
 With a combination of threats and bribes, however, Ibn Ziyad successfully induced the tribal leaders to abandon Muslim and withdraw their men.
 At nightfall, a deserted Muslim wandered around the city until a Kindite widow by the name of Taw'a sheltered him.
 The next morning, however, her son Bilal disclosed the location of Muslim to a Kindite leader, apparently a descendant to al-Ash'ath ibn Qays.
 The leader passed on the information to the governor, an act which earned that leader the title of "the most perfidious of Arabs," according to the Arab polymath Ibn Habib.
 Some sixty or seventy men then surrounded the house and eventually restrained a wounded and exhausted Muslim after incurring some losses.
 He was promised safety (aman) by some accounts, which was not honored later.
 Indeed, Muslim was brought to Ibn Ziyad, who ordered his execution after a sharp exchange.
 He gave his last will to Umar ibn Sa'd by most accounts, asking him to inform Husayn about the treachery of the Kufans, pay his debts, and bury his corpse.
 He was then decapitated in public on the roof of the citadel, his head and torso thrown down.
 The executioner is named Bakr ibn Humran al-Ahmari, whom Muslim had apparently wounded earlier during the raid of his hideout.
-Hani was executed too, their bodies were dragged in the streets and then possibly crucified posthumously.
+Hani was also executed; their bodies were dragged in the streets and then possibly crucified posthumously.
 Their heads were sent to Yazid who congratulated Ibn Ziyad and ordered him to arrest Husayn and his supporters, and to fight those who would fight him.